(Updated – August 28, 2020)

 Because our tomato availability varied, not one of our batches turned out exactly like the previous.
 Some had more reds, and then the next one might have more of the yellow tomatoes – which resulted in a lovely warm sauce much lighter in color.
 We also love that we aren’t losing the volume and nutrition that’s in the skins!
 (Oh, and it was nice that we could skip the tedious task of removing the skins!)
 What was consistent was that our family loved each and every batch!

-Many thanks to Val Baer, at the Good Cooking Store, for teaching us this method during one of her canning workshops.
+Many thanks to Val Baer, for teaching us this method during one of her canning workshops.